Red deer: Argentina and Chile

 In Argentina and Chile, the red deer has had a potentially adverse impact on native animal species, such as the South Andean deer or huemul; the International Union for Conservation of Nature and Natural Resources has labelled the animal as one of the world's 100 worst invaders.

 Migration

 Red deer in Europe generally spend their winters at lower altitudes in more wooded terrain.
 During the summer, they migrate to higher elevations where food supplies are greater and better for the calving season.

 Taxonomy and evolution

 Until recently, biologists considered the red deer and elk or wapiti (C. canadensis) the same species, forming a continuous distribution throughout temperate Eurasia and North America.
 This belief was based largely on the fully fertile hybrids that can be produced under captive conditions.

 Genetic evidence clearly shows the wapiti and red deer form two separate species.

 Another member of the red deer group which may represent a separate species is C. corsicanus.
 If so, C. corsicanus includes the subspecies C. e. barbarus (perhaps a synonym of C. e. corsicanus), and is restricted to Maghreb in North Africa, Corsica, and Sardinia.

+A 2014 mitochondrial DNA study showed the internal phylogeny of Cervus to be as follows: